KMVG

 KMVG (890 AM) is a radio station broadcasting a Roman Catholic religious radio format.
 Licensed to Gladstone, Missouri, KMVG serves the Kansas City metropolitan area.
-The station is owned by Catholic Radio Network, Inc., which simulcasts KMVG on co-owned 1190 KEXS and its FM translator K225CI at 92.9 MHz.
-The Catholic Radio Network also owns KDMR in Kansas City, which airs Spanish-language Catholic programming.
+The station is owned by Catholic Radio Network, Inc., which simulcasts KMVG on co-owned 1190 KEXS Excelsior Springs and KDMR in Kansas City.

-Because AM 890 is a clear-channel frequency reserved for Class A station WLS in Chicago, KMVG broadcasts only during the daytime hours, and must sign-off at sunset.
+Because AM 890 is a clear-channel frequency reserved for Class A station WLS in Chicago, KMVG broadcasts only during daytime hours, and must sign-off at sunset.
+It is simulcast on FM translator K229CY at 93.7 MHz in Overland Park.